-Draw examples of Reptiles Name
+Draw examples of Reptiles

-Name Name What about trying not to get eaten by dinosaurs?
-Since Reptiles evolved tough skin and an amniotic egg, and since Gymnosperms had seeds and the to sue wind to travel around, there were lots of places to live.
-But, how could you be something wasn't a reptile and avoid being eaten?
-When would Dinosaurs been out and about (time of day)?
-So, if you didn't want to run into dinosaurs, when should you be out and about?
-If you were going to live at night, how could you stay warm?
-(Not fire, that takes awhile)) If you were trying not to get eaten, is laying eggs the best plan?
-If not, what reproductive change occurs with Mammals?
-Look up the characteristics of Mammals and write it out here:
+Name Name What about trying not to get eaten by Since Reptiles evolved tough skin and a and since Gymnosperms had seeds and used But, how could you be something that v When would Dinosaurs have be een out and abou ut (time of day)?
+So, if you didn't want to run int o dinosaurs, whe en should you be out and about?
+If you were going to live at nigh nt, how could you u stay warm?
+(Not fire, that takes awhile e) If you were trying not to get ea ten, is laying egg gs the best plan?
+If not, what reproductive change ge occurs with M lammals?
+Look up the characteristics of Mammals s and write it out t here: